dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ![DLS-HomePage-001]({{site.assets}}imgs/dls-homepage.png)

 If the above page shows up, then the server is installed correctly and is ready to process requests.
 However, the requests may not be able to reach it because it only listens on a local IP / Port.
 Therefore, the next step is to configure the network environment - reverse proxy - for it with the help of `IIS` .
-Read more on [Configure Reverse Proxy Using IIS]({{site.selfhosted}}configurereverseproxyusingiis.html).
+See [Configure Reverse Proxy Using IIS]({{site.selfhosted}}configurereverseproxyusingiis.html) on how to redirect requests sent to "https://www.yoursite.com/dls/\*" to "https://127.0.0.1:48080/\*".

+## Configuration

+With the above steps, DLS will be listening on requests sent to this URL "https://www.yoursite.com/dls/".
+We recommend that you set up another DLS on another machine as the standby Server.

+### Configure a Standby DLS

+For maximum up time, a standby DLS is necessary.
+Assume you have installed two copies of DLS, the following are the steps to configure them

+* Find the file `dls.json.sample` in the DLS directory, rename it to `dls.json`

+* In the configuration, there are two settings: "serverMode" and "servers".
+We only need to change "servers".
+It accepts two values, the first specifies the main DLS URL and the second, the standby URL.

+  + For the main DLS: `"servers": ["self", "https://standby.yoursite.com/dls/"]`

+  + For the standby DLS: `"servers": ["https://www.yoursite.com/dls/", "self"]`

+> NOTE that you need to configure both the main DLS and the standby DLS separately.